Users are your team members in awork.

 All actions and events in awork are associated to a user.
 Almost all entities have a CreatedBy and UpdatedBy property which refer to a user in the workspace.

 The detailed information of users includes status, contact details and tags.
 The status of a user is based on whether he or she has accepted the invitation, been activated or deactivated, etc. The contact details and tags are configurable by the user.

 A user in awork can only be activated/deactivated by users with sufficient permissions to do so.
 An activated user is available throughout the entire system.
-A deactivated user will still be part of the team but cannot be assigned to any project/task and can no longer log in.
+A deactivated user will still be part of the workspace but cannot be assigned to any project/task and can no longer log in.